Swiatlomost/TheThing4/README.md

 # Collaboration Starter Kit (Lean v3)

+Start here: open `start.md` for a ready-to-use prompt and workflow cheat‑sheet for LLM sessions.

 This branch contains only the multi-agent workflow, templates, and automation used by the team.
 Application code and historical project data were removed to give us a clean foundation.

 ## Quick Start (VS Code + ChatGPT)